mend/renovate-ce-ee/docs/configuration-github.md

-# Renovate Pro Configuration
+# Renovate Pro Configuration - GitHub

-## Provision GitHub Enterprise App
+## Provision App

-Before running Renovate Pro, you need to provision it as an App on GitHub Enterprise, and retrieve the ID + private key provided.
-This requires GitHub Enterprise 2.12 or later.
+Before running Renovate Pro, you need to provision it as an App on GitHub, and retrieve the ID + private key provided.
+This requires github.com or GitHub Enterprise 2.12 or later.
 Name the app "Renovate" so that it shows up as "renovate[bot]" in Pull Requests and can be recognised when GitHub sends webhooks.

 The App requires the following permissions: